konkerama/rust-crud-api/README.md

 ## Deployment

 The application is packaged on a container for easy reuse on multiple environments.
 Liquibase is used for managing the PostgreSQL schema.
+The published containers exists here: https://hub.docker.com/repository/docker/konkerama/rust-crud-api

 ## How to use